Trump sues House Ways and Means Committee, New York state officials to protect his tax returns

 The president has battled with the state of New York for months—James, prior to taking her post as state attorney general, warned that she would “use every area of the law” to investigate the Trump family.

+“President Trump has spent his career hiding behind lawsuits, but, as New York’s chief law enforcement officer, I can assure him that no one is above the law — not even the president of the United States," James said in a statement on Tuesday.
+“The TRUST Act will shine a light on the president’s finances and finally offer transparency to millions of Americans yearning to know the truth.
+We have all the confidence that this law is legal and we will vigorously defend it against any court challenge.”

-Her office is also currently investigating the Trump Organization for allegedly underpaying undocumented immigrants who worked at a Trump-owned golf club.
+Jame's office is also currently investigating the Trump Organization for allegedly underpaying undocumented immigrants who worked at a Trump-owned golf club.
 They also subpoenaed financial records including loan applications and mortgages from institutions including Deutsche Bank as part of a probe of Trump Organization projects.

 Last year, the state’s Trump-focused probes also included a lawsuit against the Trump Foundation, claiming it engaged in illegal activity and “unlawful political coordination” to benefit Trump’s personal and business interests.
 The Foundation agreed to dissolve, and James called on Trump to pay $8.4 million in penalties and restitution as part of the settlement.